Papilio ajax: Corbet's research

-In the forties of the twentieth century, Steven Corbet was deputy-keeper of the insect collection of the Natural History Museum.
+In the 1940s, Steven Corbet was deputy-keeper of the insect collection of the Natural History Museum.
 He was at that time also the foremost authority on the Linnean butterflies, and had access to the collection of the Linnean Society.
 During research, Corbet found the specimen labelled Ajax in Linnaeus's own handwriting.
 From the way it was pinned, Corbet concluded that it was almost certainly a specimen collected by Pehr Osbeck in Canton in 1751, so not of North-American origin.
 Corbet at once identified the type as a specimen of the Oriental species named Papilio xuthus by Linnaeus in 1767, a name by which it has ever since been known.

 Application to reject the name

 To put an end to the confusion, Corbet submitted an application to the International Commission on Zoological Nomenclature in 1945, asking for the suppression of the name ajax as published in the combination Papilio ajax by Linnaeus.
 In his request, he argued that strict application of the Law of Priority would lead to an undesirable name change of the species long known as Papilio xuthus, for which the name Papilio ajax would now have to be used.
 As this name had been in use for one or more American species, this would only add to the confusion already existing.
 Upon rejection of the name ajax, the only consequence would be that the name marcellus would have to be given to the American species, a practice already initiated in 1906 by Rothschild and Jordan.

 The zoological congress of 1948 in Paris entailed a lot of work for the commission, and processing of the application was delayed.
 Corbet died in May 1948.
 In 1950 Francis Hemming, secretary to the commission, issued a supplementary note on procedural problems.
 Its main issue was a second possible solution to the problem, seemingly overlooked by Corbet, that would secure nomenclatural stability.
 Other than suppressing the name ajax, it would also be possible to select a new type for the name, which would preserve the name for the Nearctic species to which it had been applied for some time.
 Corbet's application and Hemming's note were published at the same time in 1951 in The Bulletin of Zoological Nomenclature volume 2: 26-29 en 29-30.

 In a statement of support for the proposal, Cyril Franklin dos Passos, of the American Museum of Natural History, explained that the name ajax had not been regularly used for one but for two species of Nearctic butterflies: Papilio asterius and Papilio marcellus.
 In his view, there was no consistent use that should be preserved by choosing a new type for the name.